lbrpdx/retrotrivia/README.md

 # Retrotrivia
 ![Retrotrivia](https://raw.githubusercontent.com/lbrpdx/retrotrivia/master/assets/logo.png)

-A trivia game for Retrogaming lovers.
+A trivia game for retrogaming lovers.

 ## What's the game?

 You will be asked questions about your retro video games, and some general retro-gaming trivia.
 Several gaming modes ara available:
  - 100+ handcrafted trivia questions
- - video thumnails: guess what game is it?
+ - video thumbnails: guess what game is shown

 Rules: you have a countdown timer for each question.
 You need to answer before the countdown times out.
 Let's say you give your answer with 5 seconds left on the timer: if your answer is correct, you score 5 points, if not, you lose 5 points.
-Be fast, be bold: you won't go below 0 for your score.
+Be fast, be bold: you won't go below 0 on your score.

 In future releases:
  - multi-player
- - "blind" mode
  - other game modes...

 ## Installation

 This game is primarily meant to be used with [Batocera](https://batocera.org/).
 It's been developed and tested with Batocera 29 and its [PyGame](https://www.pygame.org) installation.
 You can most probably adapt it to other retrogaming distribiutions using EmulationStation `gamelist.xml` classic format.

-On Batocera, get the files fromn this GitHub repository, and put them into `/userdata/roms/pygame/retrotrivia`.
+On Batocera, get the files from this GitHub repository, and put them into `/userdata/roms/pygame/retrotrivia`.

+Controls:
  - D-Pad to select the answer.
  - A (or B) button to select/move to the next question.